misamunich/misamunich.github.io/_posts/2020-10-09-Accomodation tips.md

 - 4) Always read what is included and not included in the rent.
 The warm rent is what you pay in total which is the cold rent + expenses/taxes.

-- 5) Always ask for city registration and if the landlord will provide the document for it. (document name: **wohnungsgeberbestätigung**)
+- 5) Always ask for city registration and if the landlord will provide the document for it. (document name: "Wohnungsgeberbestätigung")

 - 6) Always ask for visits in your enquiry.
 Ask a local friend to visit the place in person by fixing an appointment with the landlord/agent and compare the pics posted with that from your friend’s.